mmozeiko/pkg2zip/README.md

 PSX or PSP pkg files do not require zRIF argument.
 It will be ignored.

-For PSP files pkg2zip by default will create .ISO file.
-To create compressed .CSO file pass -cN argument where N is compression factor.
+For PSP files pkg2zip by default will create a .ISO file.
+To create a compressed .CSO file pass -cN argument where N is compression factor.
 For example, for fastest compression use:

     pkg2zip -c1 package.pkg